• Skip to primary navigation

 mom sitting at computer working on paperwork

-Distance Learning Online (DLO) delivers a high-quality biblical worldview education by providing daily video lessons for your child that can be watched from a web browser on almost any device.
+Online Learning delivers a high-quality biblical worldview education by providing daily video lessons for your child that can be watched from a web browser on almost any device.
 Expert teachers with years of experience teach fun and interesting lessons that your child can work through individually.
 Most textbooks, tests, and quizzes are easily accessed from the same simple login.
 Quizzes and tests are accessed online and are graded instantly, saving you valuable time that can be spent on the important things.
 Gradebooks and records are conveniently stored digitally, ready to be accessed anytime.
 It’s like having your own digital teacher’s aide right in your home.
-Read more about how the features of DLO work.

 The school day begins when your child logs into our simple web interface.
 He can see the next available lesson and is able to work through it on his own at his own pace.
-Many of our customers who use DLO have several children learning at once.
-With DLO, one or all of the kids can work independently while Mom or Dad works with the others, makes dinner, or works from home.
+Many of our customers who use online learning have several children learning at once.
+One or all of your kids can work independently while Mom or Dad works with the others, makes dinner, or works from home.

 Later while the children are playing or after bedtime, you can access the content to see how they’re doing.
-The answers for most assignments are available right on the lesson screen so you don’t have to flip through pages to find answers.
+The answers for most assignments are available right on the lesson screen, so you don’t have to flip through pages to find answers.
 If you disagree with how the system graded the test question or want to add an additional assignment, no problem.
-DLO is flexible and designed with the parent in mind.
+The system is flexible and designed with the parent in mind.

 Still in Control

 You, the parent are still in direct control of your child’s education.
-No assembly is required since DLO works out of the box, but you have the final say and the ability to make changes to lessons and grades whenever necessary.
-You’re also able to customize the program to meet the academic needs of your child, which leads me to another great benefit of the DLO program.
+You’re able to customize the program to meet the academic needs of your child.

-To learn more about BJU Press Distance Learning Online, please visit our homeschool website.
+To learn more about BJU Press Online Learning, please visit our homeschool website.

 Filed Under: Simplified Homeschool Tagged With: benefits, Distance Learning Online, DLO, homeschool